The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5

-Given the large pecular velocities of galaxie within protostructures, the size of the uncertainties for the photometric redshifts, and the sparseness of the spectroscopic sample, this method cannot be directly applied in the redshift dimension.
-Instead, the tessellation maps are constructed in the 2D R.A.-decl. plane in overlapping redshift slices.
+Given the large peculiar velocities of galaxies within protostructures, the size of the uncertainties for the photometric redshifts, and the sparseness of the spectroscopic sample, this method cannot be directly applied in the redshift dimension.
+Instead, the tessellation maps are constructed in the 2D R.A.-Dec. plane in overlapping redshift slices.
 A set of Monte Carlo realizations is generated for each redshift slice of the 3D space in order to minimize the effects of photometric redshift uncertainties by better sampling the redshift PDF.
-In a given realization, each galaxy in the data set is assigned a redshift based on the following logic: \begin{enumerate} \item \textbf{Galaxies without spectroscopic redshift:} A new redshift is drawn from an asymmetric Gaussian distribution centered on the reported photometric redshift and with lower/upper standard deviations equal to the lower/upper uncertainties ascribed to their redshift probability distributions.
+In a given realization, each galaxy in the dataset is assigned a redshift based on the following logic:

+\paragraph{Galaxies without spectroscopic redshift:} A new redshift is drawn from an asymmetric Gaussian distribution centered on the reported photometric redshift and with lower (upper) standard deviations equal to the lower (upper) uncertainties ascribed to their redshift probability distributions.

-\item \textbf{Galaxies with spectroscopic redshift:} Each quality flag has an associated likelihood and uncertainty (e.g. $0.70_{-0.06}^{+0.04}$ for flags X2/X9), and threshold for the realization is drawn from an asymmetric Gaussian with the associated mean and dispersion.
+\paragraph{Galaxies with spectroscopic redshift:} Each quality flag has an associated likelihood and uncertainty (e.g., $0.70_{-0.06}^{+0.04}$ for flags X2/X9), and threshold for the realization is drawn from an asymmetric Gaussian with the associated mean and dispersion.
 A random number is also drawn from a uniform distribution ranging from 0 to 100.
-If the number is less than or equal to the threshold associated with the quality-flag of the spectroscopic redshift (e.g. $\lesssim 70_{-6}^{+4}$ for flags X2/X9), the reported spectroscopic redshift is kept.
-Otherwise, a new redshift is drawn from the photometric redshift distribution, as described above. \end{enumerate}
+If the number is less than or equal to the threshold associated with the quality-flag of the spectroscopic redshift (e.g., $\lesssim 70_{-6}^{+4}$ for flags X2/X9), the reported spectroscopic redshift is kept.
+Otherwise, a new redshift is drawn from the photometric redshift distribution, as described above.\\

 Only the galaxies assigned redshifts in the given redshift slice are kept for each realization, and a 2D Voronoi tessellation is performed to create a 2D polygon map.
 The density associated with a polygon, $\Sigma_{\alpha,\delta,z}$, is then inversely proportional to its area in $\rm Mpc^2$.
-This is re-mapped onto a consistent grid of voxels in R.A.-decl. space separated by 75 pkpc, where each voxel has the density of the polygon enclosing its center in the given Monte Carlo realization.
+This is remapped onto a consistent grid of voxels in R.A.-Dec. space separated by 75 pkpc, where each voxel has the density of the polygon enclosing its center in the given Monte Carlo realization.

-\subsubsection{Applying the VMC Method}
+\subsubsection{Applying the VMC method}